squarebe/CV/README.md

 capybara |
 jasmine | [Thermostat](https://github.com/squarebe/Thermostat2)

-_Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed._

 Here are some link of my works/contributions/involvements:

 My graduation work was the [AgileVentures](http://www.agileventures.org/) [WebSiteTwo](https://evening-oasis-1495.herokuapp.com/) project.

-post-course work:

-_I achieved A during my work at B (job, or otherwise)_ _I contributed to the growth of X while doing Y (job, or otherwise)_ _I built this, made this, broke this, fixed this, etc._
-_A link to some on-line evidence (blogs, videos, articles, etc.)_

 Education
 ---